ariadne-cps/ariadne/doc/smt_solver_design.md

 outcome for the supported function/relation fragment.
 Resource-limited `UNKNOWN` remains valid by contract.

+The first terminal-completeness step is implemented for compiled symbolic SMT theory literals.
+When DP splitting is no longer possible, deterministic witness points are re-evaluated with validated multiple-precision bounds.
+The MP precision is chosen from epsilon (approximately `-log2(epsilon)+128` bits, with a 128-bit floor), so this is not a fixed-precision heuristic.
+A witness is returned only if the MP enclosure satisfies the epsilon-relaxed primitive relation, including the strict bound for `GT_ZERO`.
+This resolves terminal uncertainty caused purely by DP enclosure error, such as `sin(x)^2+cos(x)^2-1=0` at a singleton with epsilon much smaller than DP roundoff.

+This does **not** yet establish delta-completeness for all terminal boxes.
+Generic `ValidatedConstraint` functions remain black-box inputs, and a non-singleton DP box whose real witness is not one of the representable deterministic points may still require a search representation finer than DP.
+That remaining case is an architectural completeness issue rather than an evaluation-cache optimization.

 The terminal state must not be repaired by treating epsilon overlap as satisfaction.
 A sound replacement needs a validated terminal decision rule: either prove original infeasibility (`UNSAT` for that box) or construct and